codex-team/hawk.workers/workers/paymaster/README.md

 # Worker / Paymaster

-Daily checks need to purchase a plan if today is pay day.
+Daily checks if we need to charge money for the workspace tariff plan.
 Also handles tariff plan changes.

 ## How to run